Old Brown Java Coffee

 Out of stock

-Aged over a period of five years, this is a coffee unlike any you’ve ever tried: intriguingly rich with a smoky depth of flavour, and an intense hit of peppery spice.
+Aged over a period of five years, this is a dark coffee unlike any you’ve ever tried: intriguingly rich with a smoky depth of flavour, and an intense hit of peppery spice.

 Product Content Slot

 When making coffee always use freshly drawn and boiled water – wait a few seconds for the water to cool so you don't scald the grinds.
 Cardinal rule?
 Never re-heat brewed coffee!
 Freshness is everything.

 This is seriously intense coffee: try it brewed in a cafetière to appreciate its full body, or prepared as a cortado with a little milk.

 The Indonesian island of Java has long been famous for its coffee – and for its unique process of "ageing".